danielabar/meblog/src/markdown/active_storage_form_errors.md

 #  created_at: "2025-03-21 12:46:13.604118000 +0000">
 ```

-We can invoke the `signed_id` method on it.
-The `signed_id` is a secure identifier for a blob that can be safely passed to the client (e.g., in a form or a URL).
+The `signed_id` method can be called on the blob.
+This method returns a secure identifier that can be passed to the client.
 It encodes the blob’s ID along with a cryptographic signature to prevent manipulation.
 This is how Active Storage allows clients to reference uploaded files:

 ```ruby
 @expense_report.receipt.blob.signed_id